jbreeden/mruby-bindings/README.md

       | clang2json OPTIONS | mruby_bindings --includes ./my_includes.h OTHER_OPTIONS...

   --skip=(macros|src|include|mrblib|boxing|mrbgem.rake)
     Skip generation of the indicated portion of the mrbgem.
+May be specified multiple times.

     If you've made manual changes to part of the generated bindings that you don't want to overwrite, this is the option for the job.